lfalcao-isel/PRODIGI-PW/project/Session-3-EN.md

 ## Student Tasks

-In this session, students must complete the following tasks (similar to Session 2):
+In this session, students must complete the following tasks (similar to Session 2).

+**⚠️ IMPORTANT**: Before performing any task, read the steps to follow in the [README](./shopping-list-app-skeleton/session-3/README-EN.md).

 ### Task 1: Register route for creating list